augg-io/documentation/Using_Collections.md

 To use collections in your Unity project:

 1. Create an empty GameObject in your scene
-2. Add the CollectionsProvider component to the GameObject \[SCREENSHOT: Adding CollectionsProvider component in Unity Inspector\]
+2. Add the CollectionsProvider component to the GameObject

 The CollectionsProvider has one important setting:

-- Initialize On Awake: When enabled, collections will be initialized automatically when the scene starts \[SCREENSHOT: CollectionsProvider settings in Inspector\]
+- Initialize On Awake: When enabled, collections will be initialized automatically when the scene starts.

 ### **Initializing Collections**